pranjalkalal/CEH-Exam-Preparation/Chapter 19.1: Cloud Computing.md

 - **Manual Methods**:
   - Checking source code for S3 bucket URLs.
   - Using brute-forcing techniques with tools like Burp Suite or custom scripts.

+**Bucket Permission Enumeration using S3Inspector**

+**enumerationg Kubernetes etcd**: etcd is a distributed and consistent key-value storage, where kubernetes cluster data, service discovery details,API objects,etc.. are stored
+- attackers examine etcd processes,configuration files,open ports(identifying port number 2379) etc.. to identify endpoint connected to kubernets environment.
+- for identify location of etcd server and PKI information: ps -ef | grep apiserver

+**enumerating Azure AD accounts**
+- for perform azure ad enumeration use tool like Azurecar
+- for perform password spraying use tool like Ruler

+ **Gathering cloud keys through IMDS attack**
+ - use curl to perform this attack

+**Nimbostratus**: used for fingerprinting and exploiting amazone cloud infrastructures.
+ - can able to : Dump credentials,dump permissions,dump instance metadata,create DB snapshot,create new user
+**Steps for exploit misconfigured AWS S3 Buckets**
+  -

 ## AWS Privilege Escalation Techniques
 - **Metadata Service Exploitation**:
   - Access through SSRF vulnerabilities using the special IP `169.254.169.254`.